 Early indications pointed to a blowout.
 The Eagles offense averaged negative .44 yards per play through their first 16 snaps.
 The Ravens led 17-0 at halftime.
-Carson Wentz turned in a gutsy performance and an Eagles’ two-point conversion late in the fourth quarter was stopped which sealed the 30-28 win for the Ravens.
+Carson Wentz turned in a gutsy performance, but an Eagles two-point conversion late in the fourth quarter was stopped, which sealed the 30-28 win for the Ravens.

-By the end of the game, Wentz and center Jason Kelce were the only Week 1 starters still standing.
-Additional members added to the Eagles M.A.S.H. unit after Week 6 were:
+By the end of the game, Wentz and center Jason Kelce were the only Week One starters still standing.
+Additional members added to the Eagles M.A.S.H. unit after Week Six were:

 - Miles Sanders (knee, out 1-2 weeks)